jeremyfelt/webconference-2014/talk.md

 There's a storied history around the progression of version control over the years that's completely worth reading.
 I'll have a couple sources attached to the published slides for those that are interested.

-The two most popular packages now are Git and SVN.
-The choice should be made carefully and early.
-Once you choose one, it's best if you can feel comfortable embracing it.
+The two most popular packages now are Git and Subversion, also known as SVN.
+The choice between the two—or for another one entirely—should be made carefully and early.
+Once chosen, it's best if you can feel comfortable embracing it.

-Of course, you aren't really choosing between Git and SVN at this point.
+Of course, you're not just choosing between Git and SVN at this point.
 Your choosing between distributed and centralized workflows.

 ### Distributed or Centralized